Merci-chao/userChrome.js/README.md

   <p>⚠️ Please follow the installation steps below carefully.</p>

 - This is an unofficial and complex script maintained solely by me.
 It may contain unforeseen bugs, and if unexpected issues occur, restarting Firefox may be required.
 In extreme cases — especially when using an outdated version of the script with a newly updated Firefox — the browser may become unusable, potentially resulting in the permanent loss of your previous browsing session.
 You may need to disable the script in such situations.
 Please use this script only if you are capable of and prepared to handle these risks.

-- This script needs to override the tab functions of Firefox and requires [`security.allow_unsafe_dangerous_privileged_evil_eval`](https://bugzilla.mozilla.org/show_bug.cgi?id=1958232) to be enabled for this purpose.
-The said setting is enabled automatically once you are applying this script, and it requires a manual disabling through *about:config* after disabling or removing the script.
-Please note that and use this script with understanding.

 - This script is more like a meticulous tab extension than a simple multi-row tweak.
 It consolidates thousands of lines of logic and styling into a single file, yet remains as manageable as a typical script.
 It is a hardcore implementation built with perfection and performance in mind.
 The number of lines is never a concern during development — just as *Tab Mix Plus* could never be achieved with only a few hundred lines of code.
 However, if you prefer something simple and fully understandable in coding — providing a stronger sense of safety and allowing you to easily make changes at will — this may not be your favorite choice.